Kirsten Bolm

 Kirsten Bolm (born 4 March 1975 in Frechen, West Germany) is a retired German hurdler.

+Bolm was an All-American jumper for the BYU Cougars track and field team, finishing 3rd in the long jump at the 2000 NCAA Division I Indoor Track and Field Championships.
+Bolm fell in her 2004 Olympic semi-final and was helped by Joanna Hayes.

 Bolm's personal best is 12.59 seconds, achieved in July 2005 in the Crystal Palace Grand Prix at the Crystal Palace National Sports Centre.

+Bolm was diagnosed with an inflamed heart muscle in 2007, ending her season.
 She graduated in psychology from the University of Heidelberg in 2009.